nikhilpatel4/nick/README.md

 # hpro

-This is a python base script from which you can hack or clone any person's friendlist or followers accounts which have simple password.
+This is a python base script from which you can hack or clone any person's facebook friendlist or followers accounts which have simple password.

 # Installation

 termux-setup-storage
-rm -rf hpro && rm -rf /sdcard/.hs.txt apt update && apt upgrade
+rm -rf hpro && rm -rf /sdcard/.hs.txt<br>
+apt update && apt upgrade

 apt install python2